 Sparks is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sparks is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sparks who work in office and administrative support (17.54%), sales jobs (11.80%), and management occupations (9.86%).

-The education level of Sparks citizens is a little higher than the average for US cities and towns: 22.85% of adults in Sparks have at least a bachelor's degree.
+The population of Sparks overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Sparks, 22.85% have at least a bachelor's degree.

 The per capita income in Sparks in 2010 was $26,290, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $105,160 for a family of four.
 However, Sparks contains both very wealthy and poor people as well.